How to find foreclosure listings

 When I entered the office, there were several clerks behind glass.
 They seemed to all put there heads down as soon as I walked over, but I managed to get one of them to look up and point to a bulletin board with the information I was looking for.

 There it was mystery solved.
 It turned out to be easier than expected.

-I copied down the information, if you pay they do allow you to photocopy the listings.
-I have a page on my website that I list the upcoming foreclosures (www.fortnovagroup.com).
+I copied down the information, if you pay they do allow you to photocopy the listings or you can take a picture with your phone.

 What the listings offer is a court date when the properties are going up for auction, the names of the owners, and the lender, and in most cases the balance owed.